lancenacabuan/Shaliah/Shaliah.md

 The doctrine of the Trinity did not appear fully formed in the preaching of Jesus or the apostles.
 It developed over time as the church engaged Greek philosophical vocabulary, debated Christ's status, and responded to controversy.

-The Council of Nicaea in 325 used the term homoousios, "same substance," to define the Son's relation to the Father.
+The Council of Nicaea in 325 used the term *homoousios*, "same substance," to define the Son's relation to the Father.
 The Council of Constantinople in 381 consolidated Trinitarian doctrine, including the Spirit.
 Later Christological formulations further defined Jesus in terms of two natures.

 This history does not require the conclusion that later theologians were insincere or careless.
 Many were trying to protect Jesus' exalted status and the coherence of salvation.
 But it does mean that later creedal grammar should be treated as interpretation, not as the starting point for reading first-century Jewish texts.